Yakov Sverdlov: Personality

 Sverdlov ... was truly beyond compare: confident, courageous, firm, resourceful – the best type of Bolshevik.
 It was precisely in those critical months that Lenin came to know and to appreciate Sverdlov.
 Time and again it happened that Vladimir Ilyich would pick up the phone in order to propose to Sverdlov a particular emergency measure and in most cases the answer he got was “Already.”
 This meant that the measure had already been adopted.
 We often made jokes on this topic, saying, “Well, in all likelihood, Sverdlov has it – already.”

 Death

-There are various theories on how he died and none can be proven officially such as poisoning, beating or flu.
+There are various theories on how Sverdlov died and none can be proven officially such as poisoning, beating, or flu.
 He is most commonly attributed to have died of either typhus or more likely the Spanish flu, after a political visit to Ukraine and Oryol.
 Kremlin doctors diagnosed him with the Spanish flu.
 Even as his illness progressed, he continued to perform his duties as chairman of the Central Committee.
 On 14 March 1919 Sverdlov lost consciousness and on the 16th he died at the age of 33.

-He is buried in the Kremlin Wall Necropolis in Moscow.
+Sverdlov is buried in the Kremlin Wall Necropolis in Moscow.
 Today his grave is one of the twelve individual tombs located between the Lenin Mausoleum and the Kremlin Wall.
 He was succeeded in an interim capacity by Mikhail Vladimirsky, and eventually by Mikhail Kalinin as Chairman of the Central Executive Committee, and by Elena Stasova as Chairwoman of the Secretariat.